Marija-Kov/Workout-Mate/README.md

 ## How did it come about? <a name = "motivation"></a>
 <p>
-Workout Mate started off as a basic made-from-scratch CRUD course project that I decided to build on top of to create a more complete web app.
-I've done a lot of research, trial and error to hopefully make something that looks like a project that anybody would want to put in their portfolio to demonstrate profound understanding of the fundamentals of building a common real-world piece of software.
+Workout Mate started off as a basic made-from-scratch CRUD project that I decided to build on top of to create a more complete web app that would hopefully demonstrate solid understanding of the fundamentals of building a common real-world piece of software.
 </p>

 <br>

 ## App Features <a name = "features"></a>
 <p>
 As the User, you can <b>create an account</b> on Workout Mate from the <b>Signup</b> page with a valid email address and a strong password.
 You will then be sent an email with a link to <b>confirm your account</b>.
 Clicking on the link, you will be redirected to the page that will inform you that your account has been confirmed successfully and you can go to the <b>Login</b> page and use your credentials to access your account.
 If you type in wrong credentials, you will be alerted so.
-Note that every clickable element in the app is also <b>keyboard focusable</b>.

 Once you log in successfully, you will be redirected to your <b>Home</b> page where you will see your generated default username and avatar in the Navbar section.
 These can be changed by clicking on the avatar or username and then clicking the "Settings" option on the dropdown menu.
 This will open the <b>Profile Settings</b> form where you can enter a different username and choose a <b>custom profile image</b> from your device that you can also crop to your taste within the form.
 All the changes that you made will be saved after clicking the "Upload" button.
 You can opt out of changes by clicking the X in the top right corner of the form.